 -- Brachial palsy.
 If nerves to the hands and arms are damaged during childbirth, brachial palsy can result.

--- Shoulder dystocia.
-Damage to the brachial plexus injures the infant's shoulder, causing an inability to rotate and flex an arm.
+-- Shoulder Dystocia.
+Damage to the brachial plexus injuries the infant's shoulder, causing an inability to rotate and flex an arm.

 At Garau Germano, PC, our attorneys are experienced with litigating medical malpractice cases that involve childbirth injuries.
 We will fight for our clients to receive fair and equitable settlements or judgments for the injuries caused by a negligent medical professional.